kennytilton/mxtodomvc/README.md

 ### Digging deeper
 A few more fundamentals:
 * on-change handlers, or "observers", may be supplied for A or B; and
-* we might have a property K for "kids", such as the children of a parent DOM element.
+* the _children_ of a parent DOM element can be a computed property; we use _kids_ because it is shorter.

 Again, some concrete examples...
 #### on-change handlers, or "observers"
 In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" string as the user toggled the model to-do's `:completed` property via an `onclick` handler.
-Great, but how does the actual DOM `li` classlist get changed?
+Great, but how does the actual _DOM_ `li` classlist get changed?

 Changing properties manifest themselves via on-change callbacks we call *observers*.
 When `A` changes, an observer can:
-* mutate properties outside the Matrix graph; or
+* mutate properties outside the Matrix graph, such as the DOM classlist; or
-* enqueue Matrix writes to other properties for execution immediately after the current write.
+* getting fancy, enqueue Matrix writes to other *cI* properties for execution immediately after the current write.

 The mxWeb library provides an observer for maintaining the DOM:
 ````clojure